-3. Impact of Complainant's Job Duties
+4. Impact of Complainant's Job Duties

 Where an employee's job consists of investigating and reporting wrongdoing, courts have held that the performance of such job duties does not constitute protected activity under similar whistleblower statutes.
 Garcetti v.
 Ceballos, 547 U.S. 410 (2006); Sasse v.
 DOL, 409 F.3d 773 (6th Cir.
 2005) (U.S. attorney who alleged DOJ retaliated against him while investigating environmental crimes failed to show agency violated whistleblower provisions of environmental laws because performance of his job duties was not protected whistleblowing activity); Huffman v.
 OPM, 263 F.3d 1341, 1352 (Fed.
 Cir.
 2001) ("law enforcement officer whose duties include the investigation of crime by government employees and reporting the results of an assigned investigation to his immediate supervisor is a quintessential example" of conduct that is not protected by the WPA); Langer v.
 Department of the Treasury, 265 F.3d 1259, 1267 (Fed.
 Cir.
 2001) (IRS employee, whose duty it was to review actions taken by the IRS's Criminal Division, did not engage in activity protected by the WPA by informing DOJ officials that their grand jury investigations disproportionately targeted African-Americans).
+But see Barker v.
+UBS AG, 2012 WL 2361211 (D. Conn.
+May 22, 2012) (concluding that SOX "does not indicate that an employee's report or complaint about a protected violation must involve actions outside the complainant's assigned duties").
 The ARB, however, has disagreed that SOX imposes a similar requirement upon claimants.
 See Deremer v.
 Gulf Coast, A.L.J.
 No. 2006-SOX-2 (ALJ June 29, 2007) (restricting protected activity to exclude employee's job duties would be contrary to Congressional intent); Leznick v.
 Nektar Therapeutics, ALJ No. 2006-SOX-00093 (ALJ Nov.
 16, 2007) (citing to Deremer and Ninth Circuit precedent for the principle that an employee whose own job duties encompass reporting illegal conduct may obtain whistleblower relief under SOX); cf. Robinson v.
 Morgan Stanley/Discover Fin.
 Servs., ALJ No. 2005-SOX-44 (ALJ Mar.
 26, 2007) (internal auditor did not engage in protected activity where normal job duties included report made to audit management).

-4. Reporting Illegal Conduct of a Covered Third Party
+5. Reporting Illegal Conduct of a Covered Third Party